\\\ Fireworks Noise And Pets

 - Frozen, no movement

 - Active anal glands

-Best TIPS for a safe enjoyable fireworks night
+Best pet TIPS for a safe enjoyable firework night

 - Keep an eye out for dates of advertised firework displays and prepare in advance.